umbraco/UmbracoDocs/14/umbraco-forms/developer/extending/adding-a-fieldtype.md

 - A settings converter, that handles configuring the property editor and translating between the editor and persisted values.
 - Translations for setting labels and descriptions.

-In order to create custom backoffice components for Umbraco 14, it's recommended to use a front-end build setup using Vite, TypeScript and Lit.
-Getting started with this is [described in the CMS documentation](https://docs.umbraco.com/umbraco-cms/tutorials/creating-your-first-extension#extension-with-vite-typescript-and-lit).
+To create custom backoffice components for Umbraco 14, it's recommended to use a front-end build setup using Vite, TypeScript, and Lit.
+For more information, see the [Creating your first extension](https://docs.umbraco.com/umbraco-cms/tutorials/creating-your-first-extension#extension-with-vite-typescript-and-lit) article.

 ### Field preview